RearedCape8319/website/README.md

 ## _Pythagoras Tree Fractal_
 This fractal tree is formed by starting with a square, drawing a right angled triangle on top of it, and using the two non-hypotenuse sides of this triangle as bases of new squares.
 The process then repeats recursively to make a tree-looking pattern.

+## _Lorenz Attractor_
+This demo shows off a well known model of mathematical chaos.
+Multiple points that sit very close together in 3D space are acted upon by the same set of differential equations.
+Their motions are initially very similar however as some time passes their motions are wildly different.
+The demo allows a path to be drawn behind each point to show the shape of the attractor system.

+## _3D Supershape_
+Here we define a sphere using 3D polar co-ordinates (spherical co-ordinates), and vary the "radius" of each point according to some function.
+The demo changes one of the variables within this function over time to allow an animation to be shown.